alchemy-fr/Phraseanet/README.md

 # Try Phraseanet :

-You can also download a testing preinstalle Virtual Machine in OVA format here :
+You can also download a testing pre installed Virtual Machine in OVA format here :

 https://www.phraseanet.com/download/